How Does Inflation Affect Your Money — A Plain English Explanation

 Inflation erodes the real value of wages unless wages also rise.

 A salary of $60,000 in a year of 3% inflation has the same real purchasing power as roughly $58,200 in the prior year, if no raise is given.
-This is why pay raises that match the inflation rate are sometimes called "cost of living adjustments" — they keep purchasing power flat rather than improving it.
+That's why pay raises matching the inflation rate are sometimes called "cost of living adjustments" — they keep purchasing power flat rather than improving it.
 A raise that comes in below the inflation rate is, in real terms, a small pay cut even though the dollar amount on the paycheck went up.

 Researchers at the U.S. Bureau of Labor Statistics track the gap between wage growth and inflation as one of the headline indicators of household economic well-being.
-Periods when wage growth outpaces inflation are described as "real wage gains"; periods when it lags inflation are described as "real wage losses."
+Periods when wage growth outpaces inflation are described as "real wage gains"; periods when it lags are described as "real wage losses."
 The dollar amount of wages can be rising during a real wage loss — a counterintuitive but important distinction.
+The same framing applies in India, where the RBI Annual Report 2024 tracks rural and urban wage growth against CPI to gauge real income trends.

 For an individual household, the implication is that wage negotiations and career moves matter more during higher-inflation periods than during low-inflation ones.
 The same nominal raise has very different real-world value depending on what inflation is doing in the background.